Asok Logo Asok

 Roles & Permissions#

-Asok Admin ships with a granular role-based permission system.
+Asok Admin ships with a granular role-based access control (RBAC) system.
 Two models are auto-provisioned when you call Admin(app):

 • User — the auth model (email, password, name, is_admin, totp_enabled, created_at)